Findiepman/Findiepman/README.md

 * [Kivo Roadmap](https://github.com/Findiepman/Kivo-Roadmap) My own version of trello currently being used for school projects.
 Running on my own server.
 * [Nexus Tickets](https://github.com/Findiepman/NexusTickets) A discord bot for tickets.
 It's super easy to use and easy to set up

+### Minecraft work
+All of my minecraft work can be found on my website!
+Link: [Click me to view all minecraft work!](https://www.findiepman.dev/minecraft)

 More can be found on my [Website](https://www.findiepman.dev)

 **How to reach me**?